StackStorm-Exchange/stackstorm-networking_utils/README.md

 - *is_valid_ip_port*: Check if an valid IP port (i.e. between 0 and 65535).
 - *geoip*: Report geoip infomation from MaxMind database(s).
 - *ping*: Pings an IP address / Hostname.
+- *traceroute_mtr*: Runs a traceroute (requires the mtr command to be available)
+- *fping*: Runs a fping and return data about packet loss and latency (requires the fping to be available)
+- *contains*: Check if an address or a network is in another network
+- *resolve*: Resolve a DNS or reverse DNS

 ## GeoIP